api3dao/vitepress-docs/docs/reference/airnode/latest/developers/requesters-sponsors.md

 of API data that the Airnode serves, see
 [API Provider Fees](/reference/airnode/latest/developers/fees.md#api-provider-fees).

-If you forget the public address (`sponsorWalletAddress`) of the sponsorWallet simply run `derive-sponsor-wallet-address` again.
+If you forget the public address (`sponsorWallet` address) of the sponsorWallet simply run `derive-sponsor-wallet-address` again.
 Since the wallet already exists for the airnodeAddress/sponsorAddress pair it will just return the address.